 Chloroflexi can be found not only in aerobic wastewater treatment plants but also in anaerobic pellet sludge where they are part of the native populations.
 Especially in anaerobic sludges of the paper industry, the group of Chloroflexi quantitatively plays a major role within the biocenosis.
 Thus, some representatives seem to support hydrolysis while others exert a negative influence on pellet stability which can lead to pellet disintegration and subsequent pellet loss.

-With the VIT® gene probe technology, the important group of Chloroflexi is identified and quantified in sludge samples.
+With the VIT® gene probe technology, the important group of Chloroflexi filaments and of Eikelboom Type 1851 are identified and quantified in sludge samples.
 Thus, before problems arise, important conclusions regarding population composition and -shifts can be made.
 Use VIT® Chloroflexi rapid analysis as early warning system.
 Thereby, sludge degeneration phenomenons may be prevented and population shifts leading to negative consequences for plant performance may be identified in due time.

 The results are displayed according to the VIT® key.
 The report contains a representative photo documentation that visualizes the Chloroflexi filaments in the wastewater sample.

 Which requirements are important?

 Please contact us for further details regarding your samples.

 Choose Filaments PLUS for a complete profile of filamentous bacteria in your plant or discover our Premium population analysis.